jamullan/RapidNav/README.md

 $ git clone https://github.com/jamullan/rapid-nav.git
 ```
 2. If on macOS, open `~/.bash_profile`; otherwise, open `~/.bash_rc`.
 If the file does not exist, create it in your home directory
-3. Add an alias that sources the `nav` executabble, substituting the actual path to this repo on your machine.
+3. Add an alias that sources the `nav` executabble, substituting the actual absolute path to this repo on your machine.
 Without sourcing the `nav` executable each time you wish to run it, it will not change the environment of your active shell.
 ```
 $ alias nav="source /absolute/path/to/this/repo/nav"
 ```